Learning To Simply Tolerate Your Anxiety

 Don't try this approach on your own if your anxiety is really severe or disabling, or it's tied into a serious trauma.
-You can learn use it, but I'd recommend having a counselor guide you through the process.
-This is a self-help article, so its ideas are for if you, say, get a bit uncomfortable and inseucre in group conversations.
+You can still use it, but I'd recommend having a counselor guide you through the process.
+This is a self-help article, so its ideas are for if you, say, get a bit uncomfortable and insecure in group conversations.
 If your anxiety is totally crippling your life, that's different.

 Learning to sit with your anxious sensations